dchristl/macless-haystack/firmware/nrf5x/README.md

 xxd -p -c 100000 PREFIX_keyfile | xxd -r -p | dd of=nrf52_firmware.bin skip=1 bs=1 seek=$(grep -oba OFFLINEFINDINGPUBLICKEYHERE! nrf52_firmware.bin | cut -d ':' -f 1) conv=notrunc
 ```

-The output should be something like this, depending on the count of your keys:
+The output should be something like this, depending on the count of your keys (in this example 3 keys => 3*28=84 Bytes):
 ```
-85+0 records in
+84+0 records in
-85+0 records out
+84+0 records out
-85 bytes copied, 0.00024581 s, 346 kB/s
+84 bytes copied, 0.00024581 s, 346 kB/s
 ```

 - Patch the changed firmware file your firmware, i.e with openocd: